 - Take small sips of liquid to reduce coughing or choking.

-- Chew foods well, eat slowly, and avoid talking while eating.
+- Chew foods well, eat slowly, and don’t talk while eating.

-- To help food digest, sit up straight when eating and for at least another 30 minutes.
+- To help food digest, sit up straight when eating and for at least 30 minutes after.

-- Consider eating your main meal earlier in the day and having a small snack in the evening.
+- Have your main meal earlier in the day and eat a small snack in the evening.

-- After an oesophagectomy, you should remain upright for four hours after eating.
+- After an oesophagectomy, stay upright for 2–4 hours after eating.
 Eat your evening meal more than four hours before going to bed.